G-Snipes/G-Snipes.github.io/content/blog/2025/all-the-flowers-interview/index.md

 **Riley:** Valid.

-**Ariel:** I feel like reflecting on it on that night, I was like, "I could have just seen All the Flowers."
+**Ariel:** I feel like reflecting on it on that night, I was like, "I could have just seen AlltheFlowers."

 **Patrick:** Seen us enough man, seen us enough.